ePA Explained: NCPDP SCRIPT & Surescripts Prior Authorization

 -

 Workflow Gains: Surescripts touts substantial efficiency improvements.
 For example, their 2017 press release on CompletEPA QuickStart (a free web portal) claims a “50-percent reduction in the time spent answering unnecessary PA questions” and that “most prior authorization approvals” are returned in less than one minute ([5]).
-One physician quote reported that PAs which “took anywhere from 50 minutes to 73 hours” manually now require only 13 seconds to determine authorization requirements ([31]).
-Surescripts CEO Tom Skelton notes that “CompletEPA QuickStart [delivers] secure and efficient ePA for critical medications” even for providers without EHR integration ([4]).
+One physician quote reported that PAs which “took anywhere from 50 minutes to 73 hours” manually now require only 13 seconds to determine authorization requirements ([36]).
+Former Surescripts CEO Tom Skelton noted at launch that “CompletEPA QuickStart [delivers] secure and efficient ePA for critical medications” even for providers without EHR integration ([4]).
+(Frank Harvey succeeded Skelton as CEO in June 2022 and has since focused on expanding automated PA capabilities.)

 In short, Surescripts’s ePA strategy is to integrate PA into the clinician’s normal workflow.
 When fully implemented, CompletEPA turns prior authorization from a cumbersome post-prescription task into a nearly real-time decision at the point-of-care ([3]) ([33]).
 A 2014 Surescripts/Epic press release highlighted this: “Moving the prior authorization workflow into the EHR can save time for both physicians and payers,” noted Epic’s CTO ([37]), making the process faster so “medications are approved faster, and patients receive their prescriptions sooner.”